-If you’re in sales, you should already know about prospecting -- it’s purpose, the methods and it’s benefits.
-Of course the term is relatively easy to grasp but you’d be surprised about how many people believe the following myths towards sales prospecting.
+If you’re in sales, you should already know about prospecting — it’s purpose, the methods, and benefits.
+Of course, the term is relatively easy to grasp but you’d be surprised at how many people believe the following myths towards sales prospecting.

 MYTH 1: Prospecting is sales